harlanhaskins/Letter/README.md

 Letter is a simple LISP-like programming language that supports functions, dynamic scope, and local variables.

-There are no types; Letter only has machine integers.
+There are no types; Letter only has integers.

 ```scheme
 (def fact (n)